User.Read.All

 Custom Property

-for each Employee in the TechWolf SkillEngine API.
-The Azure ID should be stored
+for each employee profile in the TechWolf SkillEngine API.
+The Azure ID should

-employee ID known in TechWolf’s SkillEngine and their corresponding custom
+between the employee ID known in TechWolf’s SkillEngine and their corresponding

-property should be send to TechWolf via the datasource integration so that we
+custom property should be send to TechWolf via the datasource integration so

 Go to your Teams admin page